-Components of compensation subject to approval Amount paid in the year ended December 31, 2021 Amount granted in the year ended December 31, 2021 or equivalent accounting value Details If operating cash flow was negative across each of the past three financial years (or each year in office if the time served is inferior to three years), no severance pay would be due.
-Operating income: If Group operating income, calculated at constant scope and exchange rates, fell by over 20% per year over the last three years in office prior to departure, the severance package calculated above would be reduced by 50%.
-If Group operating income, calculated at constant scope and exchange rates, fell by over 25% per year over the last three years in office prior to departure, no severance pay would be due.
+Components Amount granted in the year ended of compensation Amount paid in December 31, 2021 subject to the year ended or equivalent approval December 31, 2021 accounting value Details • If operating cash flow was negative across each of the past three financial years (or each year in office if the time served is inferior to three years), no severance pay would be due.
+Operating income: • If Group operating income, calculated at constant scope and exchange rates, fell by over 20% per year over the last three years in office prior to departure, the severance package calculated above would be reduced by 50%. • If Group operating income, calculated at constant scope and exchange rates, fell by over 25% per year over the last three years in office prior to departure, no severance pay would be due.
 No compensation would be due if Alessandro Dazza voluntarily steps down and is soon able to claim retirement benefits or if he is dismissed for gross or serious misconduct. ✓ For further details, see chapter 4, paragraph 4.3.2 of the Universal Registration Document.
 Non-compete indemnity Alessandro Dazza is subject to a non-compete period of one year following the date at which his duties as Chief Executive Officer are terminated.
 The Board of Directors reserves the right to decide whether or not to enforce this clause.
 In the event it is enforced, Alessandro Dazza will receive the equivalent of one year's annual fixed compensation plus the average of the last two years' annual variable compensation.
-No compensation would be due if Alessandro Dazza opts to claim retirement benefits. ✓ For further details, see chapter 4, paragraph 4.3.2 of the Universal Registration Document.
-Complementar y pension plan N/A N/A Alessandro Dazza benefits from complementary defined contribution pension plans as defined in article 83 (awarded to certain senior executives in the Group) and article 82, to which the Company makes contributions of 5% of his annual fixed compensation.
+No compensation would be due if Alessandro Dazza opts to claim retirement benefits.
+For further details, see chapter 4, paragraph 4.3.2 of the Universal Registration Document.
+Alessandro Dazza benefits from complementary defined contribution Complementar N/A y pension plan pension plans as defined in article 83 (awarded to certain senior executives in the Group) and article 82, to which the Company makes contributions of 5% of his annual fixed compensation.
 For further details on these contributions, see below (Benefits in kind).
-Directors' compensation N/A N/A - Benefits in kind €108,630 €108,630 These benefits include a complementary article 82 pension plan (detailed above) and official accommodation.
+Directors' N/A N/A compensation Benefits in €108,630 €108,630 These benefits include a complementary article 82 pension plan kind (detailed above) and official accommodation.